Argunovskaya Ulitsa, Building 3, 4th Floor, Moscow Tel: + 7-495-956-66-09

 The Jewish presence in Basel probably dates from 1213.
 During the Middle Ages, as in many other cities in the region, the situation of the Jews varied between acceptance, persecution and expulsion, depending on the power in place.
 In the wave of major expulsions that took place between the end of the 14th and the end of the 15th century, the Basel Jews were expelled in 1397.
 “In Basel, ...

-The Jewish presence in Lausanne is attested continuously from 1848 onwards when several families met in a rented room.
+The Jewish presence in Lausanne is attested continuously from 1848 onwards, when several families met in a rented room.
 In 1895, the community had 41 members.
 In 1909, there were 110 members.
 It should be noted that the vast majority of Jews did not participate in community life.
-In 1909 there were 989 people of the Jewish faith in Lausanne.
+In 1909, there were 989 people of the Jewish faith in Lausanne.
 Kosher meat was imported from Evian because of the ...

 The monumental Ashkenazic Synagogue in The Hague was sold to the municipality, which put it at the disposal of a congregation of Turkish Muslims.
 It has since become the Al Aqsa Mosque.
 The Ashkenazic community in The Hague then acquired a former Protestant church in the Bezuidenhout quarter and transformed it into a .
-Because the maintenance costs were too expensive, however, the synagogue ...
+Because the maintenance costs were too expensive, however, the ...

 Plus d'infos